Blog archive

 Open government and open data

 It has been exactly nine months since I started my job at Consumer Focus Labs.
 In this time, we’ve published our Recalled Products website, some data on the Digital Switchover in Wales, been contributing to a blog following our attempts to get data out of Tesco and are producing our new StayPrivate website.
-Sometimes I come away from the office and struggle to see what we have actually achieved.
-When you are stuck into day to day work, it is quite easy to lose sight of the bigger picture.

 15 December 2009